QubesOS/qubes-doc/user/reference/glossary.md

 counterparts to dom0.
 In Xen, all VMs except dom0 are domUs.
 By default, most domUs lack direct hardware access.

-* The term "domU" is not a proper noun.
-It should follow the capitalization rules of common nouns.
+* The term "domU" is a common noun and should follow the capitalization rules of common nouns.

+* Sometimes the term [VM](#vm) is used as a synonym for domU.
+This is technically inaccurate, as [dom0](#dom0) is also a VM in Xen.

 ## HVM